ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 ;;
 ```

-The sequential implementation has reasonable performance&mdash;it sorts 10,000 random integers in 2.3 milliseconds in our benchmark setup.
+The sequential implementation has decent performance&mdash;it sorts 10,000 random integers in 2.3 milliseconds in our [benchmark](https://github.com/janestreet/parallel/blob/with-extensions/example/sort.ml).
 However, there's a clear opportunity for parallelism: recursively sorting `left` and `right` are independent tasks, so they could be run in parallel.
 We can try adding a fork/join, but it won't quite work: